 In addition, if the party represented files documents itself with the Office while being represented by a duly authorised representative, these documents will be accepted by the Office as long as the party represented has its domicile or principal place of business or a real and effective industrial or commercial establishment in the EEA.
 However, the Office will reply to the appointed representative, not to the party directly.
-Where the represented party has its domicile or principal place of business or a real and effective industrial or principal place of business or a real and effective industrial establishment outside the EEA, these documents will not be taken into account.
+Where the represented party has its domicile or principal place of business or a real and effective industrial or commercial establishment outside the EEA, these documents will not be taken into account.